 The default Unbound configuration file does not have TTL values specified.
 You can add TTL to your Unbound zone file with the following attributes:

-- cache-max-ttl The maximum length of time to cache TTL.
+- cache-max-ttl is the maximum length of time to cache TTL.
 The default is 86400 seconds (1 day).

-- cache-min-ttl The minimum length of time to cache TTL.
+- cache-min-ttl is the minimum length of time to cache TTL.
 The default is 0 seconds.
-Note: the official documentation recommends that this value be left at zero.
+Note: The official documentation recommends that this value be left at 0.